 - Pinot Noir 2004

 I really liked their style and how they use the specialty of the soil and climate with proper winemaking methods, especially usage of the lees during aging.
 Apart from the fact that it is a very pretty winery which has good wines, it has organic farming certificate and applies biodynamic practices.
 Moreover, they have a club which organizes interesting events for wine and food lovers.
 I saw a photo where Marimar Torres was cooking paella on a giant paella pan for the visitors in the dining room; I really would like to be there!
 Oh by the way, you can also buy the cookbooks of Marimar about Spanish and Catalan cuisine which will make a perfect pairing with their wines.
-Do visit their website for more information.

 With all these vivid flavors of Pinot Noir and Chardonnay and colorful views on our memories, we passed to our second winery in Russian River.